 How to Save Money on Carpet Cleaning

-Along with high-quality work, you want a good price.
-Pay close attention to cost.
-Some carpet cleaners will push services you don’t need, and prices for identical services can vary from company to company by more than 100 percent.
-Comparison shopping can be difficult because companies that charge low prices for one service or type of carpet may charge high prices for others, and add-ons (such as carpet protectors and deodorant) can inflate a seemingly low price into a high one.
-Also, services that go by the same name at different companies—for example, “deodorizing” or “sanitizing”—may actually be different services.
-And be wary of companies whose fliers and other advertising techniques quote extremely low per-room prices as bait and then switch customers to higher-priced treatments.
+Along with high-quality work, pay close attention to cost.
+Some cleaners will push services you don’t need, and prices for identical services can vary from company to company by more than 100 percent.
+Add-ons (carpet protectors, deodorizers) can turn a low price into a high one.
+And be wary of companies advertising extremely low per-room or per-rug prices; some companies use them as bait and charge a lot more.

-On our Ratings Tables we report price comparison scores, which show how each company’s prices compared to the average company’s prices.
+Using the prices we collected and report on our Ratings Tables, we calculated price comparison scores for each type of work, showing how each company’s prices compared to the average company’s prices.
 Price comparison scores are adjusted so that the average score is $100; a score of $90, for instance, means that the company’s prices were 10 percent below average.

-- Extent of soiling—Many companies charge more for badly soiled carpets than for carpets in better condition.
+- Extent of soiling—Many companies charge more for badly soiled carpets.

 - Cleaning method—Companies that offer more than one method may charge different amounts for the different methods—with prices for in-home cleaning of several rooms varying by 50 percent or more.

 - Add-ons—A company may recommend, in addition to carpet cleaning, one or more add-on treatments (described below).
-Since add-ons can double the cost of a basic cleaning, think carefully about what you really need and find out exactly what it costs.
+Since add-ons can double the cost of a basic cleaning, consider whether you need them and find out exactly what they cost.
 Order add-ons only for the portions of carpet that need them.

-- Steps—Some companies that charge generally low prices for most work charge high prices for steps.
+- Steps—Some companies that charge generally low prices for most work charge high prices for cleaning steps.

-- Furniture moving—The prices reported on our Ratings Tables assume that a typical amount of furniture will have to be moved.
-Many companies offer five to 10 percent discounts to customers who move their furniture themselves before cleaning.
+- Furniture moving—The prices on our Ratings Tables assume that a typical amount of furniture will have to be moved.
+Many companies offer small discounts to customers who move their furniture themselves before cleaning.

 - By room or by square foot—Some companies charge per square foot.
 Others quote for a combination of two or three rooms and for additional rooms.
 Some quote both ways, so you might save by taking the per-room price if your rooms are large, and opt for the square-foot price if your rooms are small.
 Note that misunderstandings often arise when companies advertise charges by the “area.”
 If the meaning of the word “room” can be murky, what constitutes an “area” is even less clear.
-Also, when shopping for per-room prices, find out what constitutes a room: Some companies count L-shaped rooms as two rooms.
+Some companies count L-shaped rooms as two rooms.